mrhegemon/XRGyroControls_OpenXR/README.md

 ## Running

 Run `build_run.sh` to reset and then inject into the visionOS simulator.
 Run `build_inject.sh` to just inject into an existing instance.

-## Known Issues

-- ~~Quest Link sometimes does not receive AADT information, and the view will look distorted.
-Run `./build_run.sh` to reset the simulator and then try again.~~ Fixed with latest monado patches.
-- The Quest Link video stream sometimes becomes juddery after sleeping the headset.
-- The gaze ray gets stuck on the left controller when it disconnects
-- The visionOS simulator window must be focused in order to use the Home button on controllers.

-## Accessing the old vision sim UI again
-- `rm -rf ${XCODE_BETA_PATH}/Contents/Developer/Platforms/XROS.platform/Library/Developer/CoreSimulator/Profiles/UserInterface/XRGyroControls.simdeviceui`